2021/22 Full-time Postgraduate course

 The teaching on the course blended the practical aspects of management and corporate governance with the theoretical and academic.
 Also, we had continuous feedback from lecturers and staff at the University who were always more than willing to assist, I found the Ulster University Business School very accommodating.
-My previous experience of higher education was of being one of a very large class where I found it difficult to get interaction with academic, at the Ulster University Business School I was able to have first hand contact with academic staff and explore ideas discussed.
+My previous experience of higher education was of being one of a very large class where I found it difficult to get interaction with academics, at the Ulster University Business School I was able to have first hand contact with academic staff and explore ideas discussed.

 The course showed that I could manage a large and very challenging workload that was incredibly varied, whilst either working as part of a group or on individual assignments.
 It has helped me greatly on taking advantage of many opportunities far and wide, and is viewed by employers as definite 'positive' on my CV.
 It also comes with a recognised and respected professional qualification that is prized by many employers looking for someone who has shown dedication and ability to deal with heavy workloads.